anastassia-b/compilation/20170809/README.md

 # Connect Four!

 ## Phase I: The Board
 Start by writing a `Board` class.
-This will handle the dropping of discs as well as determining if the game is over.
+This will handle the dropping of disks as well as determining if the game is over.

 #### `initialize`
 The `initialize` method should create a 2D `grid` with 6 rows and 7 columns.
-This will hold all of the discs as the game is played.
+This will hold all of the disks as the game is played.

-#### `drop_disc`
+#### `drop_disk`
-The method should receive a `column` index and a `disc`.
-The disc should _fall_ to the last empty row.
+The method should receive a `column` index and a `disk`.
+The disk should _fall_ to the last empty row.

 #### `over?`
-The method will return true if any player has achieved four discs in a row.
+The method will return true if any player has achieved four disks in a row.

 #### `winner`